 We're big on culture and believe that extraordinary teams should operate in extraordinary environments, which is why we set out to create an amazing company culture that focuses on productivity and getting to the right place on your own terms.
 We're NOT big on titles nor company-mandated fun, but we are obssessed with hiring smart people, giving them all the tools they need to succeed and then getting out of their way.
 Crazy?
 So are we.
 Join us.

 Noah Gordon founded Jaze after serving as a consultant for a consumer goods company and leading the strategic planning and turnaround of a cloud hosting firm.
-After graduating from Georgetown University, where he played Division I baseball for the Hoyas, Noah worked as the research assistant to Pulitzer Prize winner, Richard Ben Cramer, on his New York Times best-selling book, Joe DiMaggio: The Hero’s Life (Simon & Schuster).
+After graduating from Georgetown University, where he played Div.
+I baseball for the Hoyas, Noah worked as the research assistant to Pulitzer Prize winner, Richard Ben Cramer, on his New York Times best-selling book, Joe DiMaggio: The Hero’s Life (Simon & Schuster).
 Noah also worked as an analyst in telecommunications before earning his MBA from Babson College.

 Chuck Goldman brings over 20 years experience in enterprise application development and mobility platforms.
 In 2009 Chuck founded Apperian and has raised over $30 million in venture capital from Kleiner Perkins, Bessemer Ventures and North Bridge.
 Prior to Apperian, Chuck spent 9 years as a Director at Apple, where he launched the iPhone for Apple in 2007 and managed Apple’s iPhone Enterprise Beta Program, while working directly for Steve Jobs.